 The night will be a transmedia affair with the state broadcasters BBC and RTÉ joining with the Publishers Association, the Booksellers Association, the Independent Publishers Guild, the Reading Agency with libraries and World Book Day.
 Graham Norton will host a television broadcast with the charity’s patrons John Le Carré, Rupert Everett, Alan Bennett and Nick Cave.

-New media will be represented by Sony who will be hosting “live virtual book club” event on March 3 in London’s Trafalgar Square and on Twitter with @WorldBookNight via the #tag #agooderead.
+New media will be represented by Sony who will be hosting a “live virtual book club” event on March 3 in London’s Trafalgar Square and on Twitter with @WorldBookNight via the #tag #agooderead.

-But with Borders having filed for bankruptcy and Waterstones shutting dozens on high street shops times are hard for the book trade, so can giving away free books really promote renewed audience for books?
+But with Borders having filed for bankruptcy and Waterstones shutting dozens on high street shops times are hard for the book trade, so can giving away free books really promote a renewed audience for books?

 View Comments